We may earn commission from the links in this post

 The bread roll is one of the great mysteries of our time.
-It is well loved, consumed everwhere all the time for any occasion.
+It is well loved, consumed everywhere all the time for any occasion.
 It comes in all different styles and tastes, sometimes sweet with cinnamon and sugar on top eaten dry, salty, with poppy, sesame, or sunflower seeds to be consumed with cheese or butter, or plain and dry adding a rustic magnificence to any bowl of soup.
-Instead of attempting to rediscover its creation we settle for the lesser bread lumps of mass producing corporations or the flawed processes of the souless unskilled low wage baker.
+Instead of attempting to rediscover its creation we settle for the lesser bread lumps of mass producing corporations or the flawed processes of the soulless unskilled low wage baker.
+Hell, even a bread machine and bread cloche does a better job!

 First pour four cups of flour into a large bowl.
 Add one tablespoon of high gluten flour, which will cause your rolls to rise more and become softer.
 Fill a cup with warm water and dissolve in it two teaspoons of yeast along with a tablespoon of sugar to help the yeast.
 Add the mixture to the flour, mix it up a little bit and presently add two teaspoons of salt.
 Knead the mixture into a dough until it no longer feels lumpy, this might take about 20 minutes.
 Add water as necessary to form it into a uniform mass.
 If too much water is added it gets sludgy and sticky, the remedy to which is more flour.
 When the dough is ready heat the oven to 200 degrees.
 When it’s hot turn it off and place the dough inside, cover the bowl with a washcloth or towel to avoid drying out the dough too much.